rwynn/esroll/README.md

 [Index per Time Frame](https://www.elastic.co/guide/en/elasticsearch/guide/current/time-based.html) and [Retiring Data](https://www.elastic.co/guide/en/elasticsearch/guide/current/retiring-data.html).

-esroll helps you manage time based indices by keeping a pair of aliases (one for indexing and one for search) pointing to a set of indices it creates periodically.
+esroll helps you manage time and size based indices by keeping a pair of aliases (one for indexing and one for search) pointing to a set of indices it creates periodically.
 At a minimum you need to configure esroll to have an `indexTarget` and a `rollUnit`.